Comments, complaints and compliments frequently asked questions

 I want to make a complaint on behalf of a friend or relative.
 Am I allowed to do so?

-Yes you are.
-However, we will need to have written permission from the person that you are acting on behalf of, before we can release any information.
+Yes.
+However, we will need to have written permission from the person you are representing before before we can release any information.

 I was really pleased with the service I received from the Council.
 How do I go about saying thank you?

-You can contact us in the same way that you would if you was to make a complaint.
+You can contact us in the same way that you would if you were to make a complaint.

 I’m taking legal action against the Council.
 Can I still make a complaint?